austingw/reddit-redfin/README.md

 # Red(it)fin

+## What I used

+Typescript, Next.js, Prisma, Material UI, MySQL, Tanstack Query, and Axios

 ## Instructions

 1. Install Docker/Docker Desktop

-2. Open a terminal in the project directory
+2. Open terminal in the project directory

 3. Run the following command to build and run the app: